Universal Growth in Production Economies: Inequality

 \section{Inequality}

 In this section we assume the best cycle is unique.
 We show that the players will get split into two classes: the ``rich'' (who will turn out to be the players on the best cycle) and the ``poor'' (everyone else), such that the inequality between these classes will diverge to infinity.
 The ``poor'' players will be poor when compared to rich, but some (or even all) of them may grow too, just at a slower rate.
-The omitted proofs of this section can be found in Appendix \ref{app:inequality}.

 En route to proving the inequality theorem we establish several other statements: $(1)$ in the limit the players on the best cycle will bid $100\%$ of their budget on their predecessor on the cycle and $(2)$ in the limit there is no flow of money between the players on the best cycle and rest.
 We conjecture that in fact the best cycle absorbs all the money in the limit.